patwiz/Angular-Data-Fetch/README.md

 1. Clone the repository.
 2. Navigate to the project directory.
 3. Install dependencies: `npm install`
-4. Run the Angular app: `ng serve`
-5. Open your browser and visit `http://localhost:4200/`
+4. Build and launch solution

 ## Code Overview